Datadote/otto23/README.md

 <br> - Uses cudf and polars to speed up processing

 # Leaderboard Scores
+Scores should be about the same as below.
+Slight variations are due to covisit creation
 | Architecture     | Private | Public  |
 | ---------------- |:-------:| :------:|
 | Covisit          | 0.57828 | 0.57807 |